InteractiveComputerGraphics/splashsurf/README.md

 ## Introduction

-This is CLI to run a fast marching cubes based surface reconstruction for SPH fluid simulations (e.g., performed with [SPlisHSPlasH](https://github.com/InteractiveComputerGraphics/SPlisHSPlasH)).
+The `splashsurf` CLI provides a "fast" marching cubes based surface reconstruction for particle data from SPH fluid simulations (e.g., performed with [SPlisHSPlasH](https://github.com/InteractiveComputerGraphics/SPlisHSPlasH)).
-The output of this tool is the reconstructed triangle surface mesh of the fluid.
+The output of this tool is a (closed) triangle mesh of the fluid's surface.
-At the moment, it supports computing normals on the surface using SPH gradients and interpolating scalar and vector particle attributes to the surface.
+At the moment, it supports computing normals on the surface using SPH gradients and interpolating scalar and vector attributes defined on the particles to the surface.
 To get rid of the typical bumps from SPH simulations, it supports a weighted Laplacian smoothing approach [detailed below](#weighted-surface-smoothing).
 As input, it supports reading particle positions from `.vtk`/`.vtu`, `.bgeo`, `.ply`, `.json` and binary `.xyz` (i.e., files containing a binary dump of a particle position array) files.
-Required parameters to perform a reconstruction are the kernel radius and particle radius (to compute the volume of particles) used for the original SPH simulation as well as the marching cubes resolution (a default iso-surface threshold is pre-configured).
+Required parameters to perform a reconstruction are the kernel radius (its compact support) and particle radius (to compute the volume of particles) used for the original SPH simulation as well as the marching cubes resolution (a default iso-surface threshold is pre-configured).

 ## Domain decomposition